sylabs/examples/http-server/apache2-web-server/README.md

 $ singularity pull library://sylabs/examples/httpd.sif:latest
 ```

-If your building the container from a recipe, click [here](#building-the-contianer-from-a-recipe) or scroll down.
+If you're building the container from a recipe, click [here](#building-the-contianer-from-a-recipe) or scroll down.

 <br>